Objects, Methods & Integers

 The object-oriented approach combined with the dynamic type system make Ruby a powerful and flexible language.
 In this chapter we're going to use these features to code a decimal to binary converter.

-The is a way to represent vaues using only two digits: 0 and 1.
-As it only needs two digits, we can say it's a base two number system.
+The [binary numeral system](https://simple.wikipedia.org/wiki/Binary_number) is a way to represent values using only two digits: `0` and `1`.
+As it only needs two digits, we can say it's a *base two* number system.

 For the code we're going to work on this chapter I'm assuming you at least know what a binary number is and that it's a *base two* number system.